Thomas Ashcraft

 Thomas Ashcraft (born 1951, Springfield, Illinois) is an American astronomer, naturalist, scientific instrument-maker, and artist.
 He is known for his observations of transient luminous events (lightning sprites), meteoric fireballs, solar radio and optical phenomena, and Jupiter radio emissions.

 He is an artist and citizen scientist whose work, Heliotown II, is on exhibit in the old pool house located on the Hyde Park campus of at the Santa Fe Institute.
-He resides and maintains a laboratory and studio outside of Santa Fe, New Mexico where he operates the Observatory of Heliotown.
+He resides and maintains a laboratory and studio west of Villanueva, New Mexico where he operates the Observatory of Heliotown.
 Research-grade images, audio, and video captured at the observatory have been featured on NASA's Astronomy Picture of the Day blog.

 Science practice

-In 1992, Ashcraft built the Radio Fireball Observatory for monitoring and recording fireballs, space dust, and meteoric phenomena.
+In 1992, Ashcraft built the Fast Drift Burst Observatory, also called the Radio Fireball Observatory, for monitoring and recording fireballs, space dust, and meteoric phenomena.
 He has made numerous innovations in the merging of optical and radio telescope technology.
 In 2001, he began observing Jupiter, the sun, and ionospheric phenomena with NASA's Radio Jove Project.

 In 2009, Ashcraft began noting lightning-generated phenomena called transient luminous events (red sprites) on his radio-optical telescope systems.
 Over time he has established a multi-faceted observatory devoted to the capture and study of this rarely imaged phenomenon.